-Need to Learn Windows Internals, Drivers, or File System Minifilters?
+Need to Learn Windows OS Internals, or How to Write and Debug Drivers or File System Minifilters?

 You’ve come to the right place.

 OSR teaches public and private seminars about Windows driver development, file system development, minifilter development, debugging, crash dump analysis, forensics, and Windows internals.
-Public seminar presentations are regularly scheduled around the world, including regular presentations at OSR’s dedicated Seminar Space at our offices in Manchester, NH or via remote attendance.
-Customized, private presentations are also available to corporate clients at their location or, optionally, at our Seminar Space.
+Public seminar presentations are regularly scheduled and hosted online by a live instructor at OSR’s dedicated training facility at our offices in Manchester, NH.
+Customized, private presentations are also available in a similar format to corporate clients.

 For more than fifteen years, OSR has been the preferred provider for device driver, file system, and debugging training within the Windows division at Microsoft.
 If you’re wondering how to write a device driver for Windows, how to create a file system mini-filter, or how to analyze a Windows crash dump, we have the right seminar for you!